EE2dev/you-draw-it/README.md

 # you-draw-it

+-Work in progress-

-Adopted from the you-draw-it implementation from the great work from [Markus Weiner](https://github.com/wdr-data/you-draw-it).
+Adopted from the you-draw-it implementation from the great work from https://github.com/wdr-data/you-draw-it.
 Original idea developed by [the New York Times](https://www.nytimes.com/interactive/2015/05/28/upshot/you-draw-it-how-family-income-affects-childrens-college-chances.html).